MGHollander/alfred-lipsum-workflow/README.md

 2. Select format you want to generate (characters, words, sentences, or paragraphs)
 3. (Optional) Type in the number of the format you would like to generate (defaults to 1)
 4. Press `enter` to copy to clipboard and paste into the forefront application or just `⌘ + c` to copy to clipboard

+## Developer notes

+- The [joshtronic/php-loremipsum](https://github.com/joshtronic/php-loremipsum) copy in this project is slightly changed.
+The `output` method is made public to be able to use the tags and array functionality with characters as well.